 - In 2014 online sales was a $100B industry.
 Only 5% of these sales were in furniture.
 The market is ripe for the taking, as retailers like Wayfair and brands like Simpli Home have realized.
 It is estimated that 70% of furniture suppliers have not entered the online marketplace in any meaningful way.
 An opportunity like this in the furniture industry will likely not exist again for a very long time.

 Taken together, these stats spell an incredible opportunity for furniture suppliers.
-Millennials have been written about endlessly in the media, both positively and negatively, and as we know about any generalization, not much of it is totally true, individual to individual.
-However, in terms of online savvy, the data gives us the message loud and clear: This group is using the internet for research in a way previous generations did not.
+Millennials have been written about endlessly in the media, both positively and negatively, and as we know about any generalization, not all of it is true.
+However, in terms of online savvy, the data gives us the message loud and clear: this group is using the internet for research in a way previous generations did not.
 In addition, they are influencing other generations in their online habits.
 Think about the parent/grandparent that calls up their kid to ask their help buying something online.
 Sound familiar?

 Consider the following:

 - 90% of Millennials report conducting research online, in addition to 66% of other groups.
 This means that regardless of the consumer’s generational group, the large majority of any group are conducting research online before buying.

 - 63% of consumers report taking more than two weeks and visiting multiple furniture sites online to research a furniture purchase before even stepping into a store.
 Nearly a quarter of buyers are actually purchasing furniture online.